-RIDL® is an effective, environmentally safe method of controlling mosquitoes 3,29-31.
-The technique should also be used combined with any current control methods including larvicides, breeding site reduction and adulticides.
+RIDL® is an effective and environmentally safe method of controlling mosquitoes 3,29-31.
+The technique is applicable to an integrated pest management programme and most current control methods, including larvicides, breeding site reduction and adulticides are compatible with this technology.
 This method describes how to produce up to 570,000 RIDL® male pupae per week for use in the control of Ae.
-Aegypti (average over 7 weeks 02-04/2012).
-To our knowledge this is the first description of the production of transgenic mosquitoes for release on this scale.
-There was some comparable production systems developed for Ae. aegypti in the 1960’s and 70’s (28,29) for laboratory wild type strains.
-However there has been no comparable production on this scale with Ae. aegypti since then.
+Aegypti and to our knowledge this is the first description of the production of transgenic mosquitoes on this scale.
+Some comparable production systems were developed for wild type Ae. aegypti in the 1960’s and 70’s 25, however there has been no comparable production on this scale since then.
 In Brazil around 11 million males have been released from February 2011 up to February 2012.
-The numbers of males required for a given area to be controlled is dependent on a number of factors including the size of wild Ae. aegypti population, the dispersal, survival and mating competitiveness of RIDL® males after release, and environmental conditions.
+The numbers of males required for a given area to be controlled is dependent on a number of factors including the size of wild population, dispersal of released males, survival and mating competitiveness of males after release, and environmental conditions.
 Previous studies have shown that RIDL® can reduce a population of mosquitoes by at least 80% 9.

-A balance is needed between optimising mass rearing for numbers vs. quality of males.
-For example, increasing larval density can increase production capacity by reducing the space required and time to pupation 32.
-However, too high density can result in smaller and shorter lived males with reduced mating capacity 32,33.
-Quality of male in relation to SIT program will ultimately be assessed by the ability of released males to mate with females in field, requiring extensive field evaluation to assess mating competitiveness relative to wild counterparts 9,10.
+A balance is needed between optimising mass rearing for scale of production and cost vs. quality of males.
+For example, increasing larval density can increase production capacity by reducing the space required, labour and time to pupation 32.
+However, too high densities of larvae can result in smaller and shorter lived males with reduced mating capacity 32,33.
+Quality of males in relation to a SIT program will ultimately be assessed by the ability of released males to mate with females in field.
+Extensive field evaluation is required to assess mating competitiveness relative to wild counterparts 9,10.
 This often makes it impractical to evaluate exactly which factors make a ‘high quality’ male mosquito.
 However, maintaining consistent production and quality (to the extent that can be routinely evaluated) in large-scale mass rearing is paramount.
-This requires a high level of vigilance and standardisation of all process with small fluctuation having potential to have significant impact.
+This requires a high level of vigilance and standardisation of all process with small fluctuations potentially having a significant impact.
 The aliquoting of L1 larvae is a critical step and illustrates this point.
-Aliquoting too few/many larvae will result in irregular density which in turn can influence larval survival, size and time to pupation as described above.
-These effects are further compounded by the fact that feeding regime is precisely tailored for specific number of larvae.
-Hence fluctuating larvae numbers will result in over/under feeding, again negatively impacting development size and time if underfeed, or resulting in excess microbial growth in water, and corresponding increased larval mortality, if overfeed.
-If there is a secret to the art of mass rearing it is to ensure the many small steps in the production cycle are conducted consistently, precisely and with a high level of quality control.
+Aliquoting the correct number of larvae into trays is essential for good quality production.
+The feeding regime is precisely tailored for specific number of larvae.
+Too few/many larvae will result in over/under feeding, which influences larval survival, size of pupae and time to pupation.
+If there is a secret to the art of mass rearing it is to ensure the many small steps in the production cycle are conducted consistently, precisely and with a high level of quality control, as described in this paper.

 Table and Figures: